binaryage/totalspaces-web/navigation2.md

 <img src="/images/navigation-notification.png">

-This shows you which desktop you came from, and which you are now on.
+The highlight animates to show you which desktop you came from, and which you are now on.
 (You can turn this off in General preferences if you don't like it.)

-If you have named your spaces, it might look something like this
+If you have named your spaces, and have full screen apps, it might look something like this

 <img src="/images/navigation-notification-with-names.png">